Mo1l/deployable_scraper/README.md

 planned features and updates: postgredatabase, scheduling using chron, logging for easier debugging and mail notifications.

-just clone the repository onto you raspberry pi and run the commands ... (to be continued)
+just clone the repository onto your raspberry pi (or what you want to deploy on) and run the command .sh script.